In menswear, one of the most discussed topics is the correct sleeve length of shirts, jackets and the combination thereof.

-The Proper Jacket /
+6. The Proper Jacket / Suit Sleeve Length

 To Show Cuff or Not to Show Cuff?

-Today, it seems like quite a few menswear guides claim that the proper jacket sleeve length should be chosen so that between 1/2 inch (1.25 cm)
+Today, it seems like quite a few menswear guides claim that the proper jacket sleeve length should be chosen so that it is between 1/2 inch (1.25 cm)

+In fact, many photographs and fashion illustrations from the US and continental Europe display men showing some cuff but it varies from picture to picture.
 As you can see, throughout menswear history, many men wore their coat sleeves short enough to show some cuff, but there were also other dapper gentlemen who chose to do the opposite.

 As such, any “rule” about the matter should not be regarded as an absolute, but much rather as a guideline for men who are in the process of learning about classic men’s clothing.